XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-browser-wallet-in-js.md

 ## Steps

-Before you begin, make sure you have the pre-requisites installed.
+Before you begin, make sure you have the prerequisites installed.
 Check your node version by running `node -v`.
-If you don't have node installed, you can download it [here](https://nodejs.org/en/download/).
+If necessary, [download Node.js](https://nodejs.org/en/download/).

 ### Step 1: Setting up the project